alkaline-ml/pmdarima/develop/_sources/usecases/sun-spots.rst.txt

 Hmm...
 The log transformation didn't seem to help too much.
 In fact, it seems like it just shifted the skew to the other tail.
+Let's try the Box-Cox transformation.
+When ``.fit()`` is called, it will learn the lambda transformation parameter:

 .. code-block:: python